AdguardTeam/dnsproxy/README.md

   -z, --cache       If specified, DNS cache is enabled -e  --cache-size= Maximum number of elements in the cache.
-Default size: 1000 -a, --refuse-any  If specified, refuse ANY requests -u, --upstream=   An upstream to be used (can be specified multiple times).
-If one or more optional domains are given, the server is used only for this domains.
-To specify domains per server use the following syntax: [/domain1/../domainN/]<upstreamString>.
-More specific domains take priority over less specific domains, to exclude more specific domains from querying you should use the following syntax: [/domain1/../domainN/]#.
-An empty domain specification [//]<upstreamString> has the special meaning 'unqualified names only', ie names without any dots in them.
-  -f, --fallback=   Fallback resolvers to use when regular ones are unavailable, can be specified multiple times -s, --all-servers Use parallel queries to speed up resolving by querying all upstream servers simultaneously
+Default size: 1000 -a, --refuse-any  If specified, refuse ANY requests -u, --upstream=   An upstream to be used (can be specified multiple times) -f, --fallback=   Fallback resolvers to use when regular ones are unavailable, can be specified multiple times -s, --all-servers Use parallel queries to speed up resolving by querying all upstream servers simultaneously